BSE on MoS2: solvers

 Here we find the energies of the 10 exciton states we computed in the previous section with slepc (first column) and their corresponding optical strength (second column).

-We can immediately notice two things: first, all the excitons found here are doubly degenerate.
-This is a consequence of the rotation symmetry of the hexagonal MoS2 crystal lattice.
+We can immediately notice two things.
+First, all the excitons found here are doubly degenerate: this is a consequence of the rotation symmetry of the hexagonal MoS2 crystal lattice.

 Second, the first degenerate pair does not couple with light (a consequence of its spin-triplet structure): it’s a dark exciton.
 The excitons corresponding to the first two peaks seen in absorption are the (3-4) and (7-8), respectively.